mevdschee/php-crud-api/README.md

 These limitation and constrains apply:

   - Primary keys should either be auto-increment (from 1 to 2^53) or UUID
-  - Composite primary or foreign keys are not supported
+  - Composite primary and composite foreign keys are not supported
   - Complex writes (transactions) are not supported
   - Complex queries calling functions (like "concat" or "sum") are not supported
   - Database must support and define foreign key constraints